Surfing Boardbags

 If you have the chance, it’s worth staying in Ubud for at least a few days.
-In and around Ubud are magnificent ancient temples, great shopping, multi-leveled rice fields, waterfalls, a majestic active volcano, the largest freshwater lake in Bali, the Monkey Forest, entertaining dance shows, organic small coffee farms and much more.
-In the video below, we’ve highlighted a few of these things.
-Below the Ubud video are descriptions and photos of some of the sites in the area.
+In and around Ubud are magnificent ancient temples, great shopping, multi-leveled rice fields, waterfalls, a majestic active volcano, the largest freshwater lake in Bali, the Sacred Monkey Forest, entertaining dance shows, organic small coffee farms and much more.

 Ubud Shopping

-Ubud is known as the art and craft center of the island.
+Ubud is known as the arts and crafts center of the island.
 Different districts in the area concentrate specifically on their particular discipline.
 An example: you may walk down one street that only works on stone carved objects, and the next street could be oil paintings.

 Haggling is not an option… it is a necessity.
 Always ask for ½ the price they’re asking for.
 Sometimes the shops will have fixed prices, but most stalls and shops will come down in price.
 They may seem offended if you ask for ½ off, but you’ll be surprised how many will go down to around that price.
 If you don’t feel like paying the price that they’re stubbornly holding to, then politely say thank you and walk out.
 Most likely, they’ll physically stop you.

-If you can't handle this, then we suggest you not come to Bali... or any Asian country.
+If you can’t handle this, then we suggest you not come to Bali… or any Asian country for that matter.

 Bali Temple Tour

 From Ubud you can easily travel to many incredible temples.
 It’s worth staying in Ubud for a couple of days to experience all of them.
 You can see most of them in a day tour.
-Ask your hotel or resort to set you up with a driver, or go to the street and find a driver for the day.
-They’ll take you to all the temples and most will guide you around giving you history.
-If the history is important to you, find a driver that speaks English well.
+Ask your hotel, resort or homestay to set you up with a driver, or go to the street and find a driver for the day.
+They’ll take you to all the temples and most will guide you around giving you a bit of history.
+If the historical aspect is important to you, find a driver that speaks English.
 Keep in mind that most of the Temples charge an admission fee.

 Goa Gajah (Elephant Cave)